Read This First

 Prompt 3: It appears that the ability to refrain from jumping to a dogmatic conclusion would benefit humanity.
 Discuss the advantage of being comfortable with saying “I don’t know.”

-The anchors here are I don’t know, Seizures were once thought to be caused by demons or evil spirits, and A Historical Journey of Understanding Seizures.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep I don’t know, Seizures were once thought to be caused by demons or evil spirits, and A Historical Journey of Understanding Seizures in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

-By this point in the page, the earlier responses have already established the relevant distinctions.
-This final prompt gathers them around i don’t know, so the page closes with a more disciplined view rather than a disconnected last answer.
+By this point the clearing work should already be done.
+The last move gathers those distinctions around i don’t know, so the page closes with a more usable judgment.

 Admitting ignorance is the first step toward discovery.
 In science, acknowledging what is not known motivates researchers to explore, experiment, and expand the boundaries of human knowledge.
 This openness is essential for scientific progress and innovation, as it encourages curiosity and the pursuit of new ideas.